Gordon Ramsay: Family

 Ramsay married Tana Hutcheson, a Montessori-trained schoolteacher, in 1996.
-They divide their time between Los Angeles and the Wandsworth Common area of London, and have six children.
+They divide their time between Los Angeles and the Wandsworth Common area of London, and they have six children.
 Tilly Ramsay is a television chef and presenter, Megan works with the Metropolitan Police as of 2023, Jack is a Royal Marines commando, and Holly is a fashion designer and blogger.

 Until 2010, Ramsay's father-in-law, Chris Hutcheson, was responsible for the business operations of Ramsay's restaurant empire.
 On 7 June 2017, Hutcheson was jailed for six months for conspiring to hack a computer system relating to the Ramsays' business interests.
 Hutcheson was accused, along with his sons, of accessing company systems almost 2,000 times between 23 October 2010 and 31 March 2011.

 Ramsay has three houses in Cornwall that are collectively worth an estimated £11 million: a £4 million mansion in Trebetherick, a £4.4 million property in Rock, and a £2 million Grade II listed property in Fowey.
 In August 2020, the Fowey property was put on sale for £2.75 million.

+Legal issues

+In March 1993, Ramsay and two other male chefs were arrested at London's Green Park tube station for gross indecency, and cautioned.

+On 8 June 1999, Ramsay was arrested after being accused of assaulting a member of his staff at Royal Hospital Road, Chelsea.
+He denied the accusations.

+Alleged affair

+In 2008, Sarah Symonds alleged that she and Ramsay had had an affair for seven years, beginning in 2001.
+Symonds, who made a series of revelations in her book which provided hints for having affairs with married men, also had an affair with Jeffrey Archer as well as an unnamed US star.
+He denied the allegations, though admitted he knew Symonds, and had met her only four times.
+At the time, he was reported as stating, "I'm so sorry I've put [wife, Tana] through this.
+I've apologised to her and feel absolutely dreadful.
+I've been a fool.
+She really doesn't deserve all the grief".